Trollkaaar/AssignmentInstructions-Rust/rust-task-5/README.md

 See `./chess-gui-templates` for two templates in Good Games Easily (GGEZ) and Piston.

+- _GGEZ_: Interface with game loop with implementation of `EventHandler`.
+May not work on every obscure Linux configuration.
+- _Piston_: Events as a stream iterator.
+You write the event loop.
+Don't handle text with grace.

 ##### GGEZ and Linux

 For the most pog of users, additional dependencies may have to be installed for GGEZ to interact properly with some hardware.